Jay vaguely knew Virgil Jango Skyy was speaking, but he couldn’t discern any words. Perhaps the old monk was chanting in Sheridanian.

 “Whatever you think you need to do, do it right.
 Don’t make me regret this!”
 Jango leapt upon Jay with his centipede-knife.
 “I’ll see you in the next eternity!”

-“You’d better!”
-Despite demanding death Jay instinctively shielded himself.
+“Damn right!”
+Despite demanding death, Jay instinctively shielded himself.
 Jango stabbed the knife through both Jay’s palms.
 “Aaaugh!”
 Jango stabbed Jay thirty eight more times in the chest and stomach.
 Jay sputtered blood.
 “Wait!”

 “Whatever you say.”
 Jango stabbed Jay a fortieth time.
 Jay spluttered his last.

 Jango sighed and wiped his bloody hands on his robes.
 Was he really Virgil Blue now?
 Would Dan Jones appear at the white-walled monastery of Sheridan?
 Jango clenched his eyes shut.
 There were no coincidences.